-Having guests over for dinner is likely to prompt a desire for a deep clean.
-This will likely take a bit of extra time.
-Therefore, plan to do most of your house cleaning a few days before dinner.
+Having guests over for dinner will likely prompt a desire for a deep clean, which may take a bit of extra time.
+Plan to do most of your house cleaning a few days before dinner.

 You need to do a quick pick-up the morning of (especially if you have kids).
-However, get all the big things done (like vacuuming and mopping) earlier.
+However, finish all the big things (like vacuuming and mopping) earlier.

 This will not only help you prepare for guests but also help you feel more relaxed leading up to the holiday.